prashantsingh20/Loading-Animation/README.md

 # Loading-Animation
 3 easy and quick loading animation in HTML & CSS

 This repository is for creating the loading animation that indicates the user that the page is loading.
-These are 3 super easy and quick loading animation in HTML & CSS that you can build in no time
+These are 3 super easy and quick loading animation in HTML & CSS